 Strategy 1.1.b: Respond to or initiate time-sensitive calls to action via tools such as email action alerts and targeted communication with Broadband leaders, when Broads’ involvement will have substantive impact on an issue.
 Use these communication techniques to provide background or additional information to further educate our members on issues.

 Strategy 1.1.c: Throughout communications and training, cultivate Broads’ signature brand of fun and humor to attract media attention through devices such as street theatre, playful messaging, and the element of surprise.

-OUTCOME 1.2: Broadbands and members are engaged in skilled, informed, and effective activism to protect wild public lands and the laws and policies needed to defend them.
+OUTCOME 1.2: Skilled, informed, and effective activism on the part of members and Broadbands to protect wild public lands and the laws and policies needed to defend them

 Strategy 1.2.a: Provide targeted education and resources to members and Broadband leaders to deepen their understanding of and engagement in public land issues, grassroots advocacy, wilderness conservation, collaborations, and partnerships.

 Strategy 1.2.b: Provide tools and resources to Broadband leaders to support chapter development and leadership, effective communication skills, and program development for chapter growth.